openscaler-training/docker-K8s-Training/KCA - Foundation/CNCF & Linux Foundation/1 - CNCF K8S Certification path.md

 easy going intro to Linux system (Ubuntu desktop) to get you familied with it.  ^XpjVMY77

-the Linux knowledge shared by Javed make you manage K8S in ease you feel you know what going on. highly recommending it    ^YJTeKOmD
+The Linux knowledge shared by Javed makes you manage K8S with ease; you feel you know what is going on under the hood —I highly recommend it. ^YJTeKOmD

-you went to understand what server is (the real hardware that run K8s in production) and OS related config watch Shawn from CBT nuggets course. optional if you watched Javid one   ^8LL7XKs3
+You went to understand what a server is (the actual hardware that runs/Hosts K8s in production) and OS-related configuration; watch
+Shawn from the CBT Nuggets course.
+Optional if you watched Javid one  ^8LL7XKs3

 # Embedded files